What is the downside of Pluto TV?

 User Interface and Navigation

-While Pluto TV offers a user-friendly interface, some users have reported issues with navigation.
-The service’s layout can be overwhelming, especially for newcomers, as it presents a vast array of channels and categories.
-Finding specific content may require some patience and exploration.
-Additionally, the lack of a search function can make it challenging to locate particular shows or movies.
+While Pluto TV offers a user-friendly interface, some users have reported issues with navigation and organization.
+With a vast amount of content available, finding specific shows or movies can be a bit cumbersome.
+The lack of a search function further exacerbates this problem, making it difficult to locate desired content quickly.

 FAQ